d-edge/JoinUs/README.md

 ## 🎓 Students

 - **Is it possible to work for D-EDGE while studying?** Yes, we have some students in the team.
-We treat students just like any other employees (part-time), which means they're working on real projects, in product teams with other developers and getting market salary.
+We treat students just like any other employees, which means they're working on real projects, in product teams with other developers and getting market salary.

 ## ✈️ Remote

-- **Do you allow remote working?** Yes.
+- **Do you allow remote working?** Yes, D-EDGE is "Remote friendly", meaning that employees may work part-time from home.
+We usually like to meet IRL at least every two weeks for our SCRUM meetings.